Laminectomy

 Recovery from laminectomy

-While some patients can go home the same day, you'll probably spend at least one night in the hospital for observation.
+After the procedure, you may be able to go home the same day or you might spend at least one night in the hospital for observation.

 So that your body can heal, formal physical therapy doesn't usually start until about a month after surgery.
 However, you're encouraged to walk daily, increasing the distance each day.
 When you begin physical therapy, you'll work to increase your range of motion, core strength and overall back health.